framesurge/perseus/docs/next/en-US/reference/templates/intro.md

 {{#include ../../../../examples/core/basic/src/templates/about.rs}}
 ```

-It's seen as convention in Perseus to define each template in its own file, which should expose a `get_template()` file.
-Note that this is just convention, and as long as you get an instance of `Template<G>` to the `define_app!` macro, it really doesn't matter.
+It's seen as convention in Perseus to define each template in its own file, which should expose a `get_template()` function.
+Note that this is just convention, and as long as you get an instance of `Template<G>` to the `PerseusApp`, it really doesn't matter how you do it.
 That said, using community conventions makes your code easier to understand and debug for others.

 There's a list of all the methods available on a template [here](https://docs.rs/perseus/0.3/perseus/template/struct.Template.html#implementations), along with explanations of what they all do.
 Technically, you could just define a template without calling any of these, but that would just render a blank page, which would probably be useless.